manikamonga/ConversationalAdRelevanceEngine/README.md

 # Context-Aware Conversational Ad Relevance Engine

-A **high-performance, low-latency** Java-based system that analyzes conversation context, detects user intent and mood, and dynamically suggests relevant advertisements in a natural, conversational manner.
-Perfect for integration with LLMs like Grok, ChatGPT, or any conversational AI platform.
+A **high-performance, low-latency** Java-based system that analyzes conversation context, detects user intent and mood, and dynamically suggests relevant advertisements in a natural, conversational manner. **Powered by OpenAI ChatGPT** for intelligent context analysis and ad suggestions.

 ## ⚡ Performance Highlights